 Weill Cornell Medical College / New York Presbyterian Hospital, New York, NY.
-2020 – Present
+2020 – 2021

-Clinical Psychology Predoctoral Intern: Served as outpatient therapist in the Cognitive Therapy Clinic and the Child/Adolescent Outpatient Clinic.
+Clinical Psychology Predoctoral Intern: Served as outpatient therapist in the Cognitive Therapy Clinic, the Child/Adolescent Outpatient Clinic, and the Pediatric Behavioral Medicine service.
 Co-led group therapy sessions for youth in the Pediatric Obsessive Compulsive Anxiety and Tic Disorders clinic.
 Completed weekly intake assessments through the Evaluation Clinic.
+Served as a psychologist on a multidisciplinary team in the Psychiatric Emergency Room.

 Home Base Program at Massachusetts General Hospital, Boston, MA.
 2019.